AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

-\textbf{Selective self-training.} Having obtained pseudolabels for all pixels, we update model parameters via self-training.
+\textbf{Selective self-training.} Having obtained pseudolabels and reliability assignments, we update model parameters via self-training.
 In a source-free setting, we do not have access to any source data or labels and instead only receive a trained source model and unlabeled target data.
 In such a setting, optimizing all model parameters causes the model to rapidly diverge from its original task.
 To address this, we update only the model's batch-norm parameters (affine and normalization), as proposed in Wang~\emph{et al.}~\cite{wang2021tent}.
 To build in data augmentation we opt to backpropagate predictions made on the secondary view ($\Vb$).

-Further, to address the label imbalance across categories which poses a significant challenge in semantic segmentation~\cite{zou2018unsupervised}, we maintain a running average of model predictions over the last-$Q$ batches (before interpolation), denoted by $q \in \mathbb{R}^{\numCls}$ (for $\numCls$ categories), and employ log-inverse frequency loss-weighting: We compute a per category loss weight $\lambda_c$ based on its normalized log inverse frequency~\cite{ramos2003using}: $\lambda_c = \log \left[\frac{\Sigma_{c=1}^{\numCls}q_c}{q_c^{\eta}} \right]$, where $\eta<1$ is a damping factor.
-We then minimize a cross-entropy loss $L_{CE}$ between model predictions and pseudolabels (original and interpolated).
-Let $\alpha$ denote a loss weight for unreliable predictions.
+Further, to address the significant label imbalance across categories prevalent in semantic segmentation datasets~\cite{zou2018unsupervised}, we maintain a running average of model predictions over the last-$Q$ batches, denoted by $q \in \mathbb{R}^{\numCls}$ (for $\numCls$ categories), and employ log-inverse frequency loss-weighting: We compute a per category loss weight $\lambda_c$ based on its normalized log inverse frequency~\cite{ramos2003using}: $\lambda_c = \log \left[\frac{\Sigma_{c=1}^{\numCls}q_c}{q_c^{\eta}} \right]$, where $\eta<1$ is a damping factor.
+We then minimize a cross-entropy loss $L_{CE}$ over reliable predictions.
 The self-training objective we minimize is:

 Finally, to encourage the model to make diverse predictions over the target domain, we add a target ``information entropy'' loss ${L}_{IE}$ proposed in Li ~\etal~\cite{li2020rethinking}, which helps prevent trivial solutions when self-training in the presence of label imbalance.
 To implement this, we update the model to maximize entropy over the running average of its predictions $q$. ${L}_{IE}$ is given by: $L_{IE}(\imgInput_{ij}) = \sum_{c=1}^{\numCls} \tilde{\outputProb}_{ijc} \log q_c$